-Research paper deadline: Friday 19 April 2023, 6pm via email.
+Research paper deadline: Friday, May 16th 2025, by 11:59pm via Google Classrooms.

 Academic Integrity

 Bard College Berlin maintains the highest standards of academic integrity and expects students to adhere to these standards at all times.
 Instances in which students fail to meet the expected standards of academic integrity will be dealt with under the Code of Student Conduct, Section 14.3 (Academic Misconduct) in the Student Handbook.